Tools#

 logbook-flight-time

-2. On the upper right corner of the Logbook panel tap
+2. Tap 3dots in the upper right corner

 3. Tap Add log entry

-5. Tap the back button navigating back to Logbook
+5. Tap the back button to save and return to the Logbook

 logbook-set-time-landings

-2. On the upper right corner of the Logbook panel, tap
+2. Tap 3dots in the upper right corner

-3. Tap set Initial flight time and landing
+3. Tap Set initial flight time and landings

-2. Select a flight to delete then swipe on the flight from right to left
+2. Swipe the flight entry from right to left

 3. Tap Delete

-Flights can be shared on the web on at https://airnavigation.aero.
+Flights can also be shared online via https://airnavigation.aero.

 Note